henkyprayoga/BusDriverToolbox/README.md

 	[         202017]    [         202018]
 	```

 5. You have done it - the engine runs fine!
-Now, attach an IC of choise to the FDTI-chip and let *BusDriver* hit the road.
+Now, attach an IC of choise to the USB-to-serial converter and let *BusDriver* hit the road.

 ## Application Notes
 ### AN_001 *Interfacing MATLAB to ICs via GPIO*